6. Web Applications Vulnerabilities and Countermeasures - Part 2¶

 - SNMP ports are UDP 161 and 162.

-- Gather information about network devices such as routers, switches, printers, etc.
+- Attackers can:- Gather information about network devices such as routers, switches, printers, etc.

 - ARP (Address Resolution Protocol) table, routing tables, and interface details.